How does a food 3D printer work?

 The concept is the same as traditional 3D printing: a food 3D printer heats up edible ingredients before 3D printing them on the build plate, layer by layer.
 Another option, similar to SLS 3D printing, is to use ingredients in the form of a dry powder that is then solidified by the food 3D printer.

-Discover our selection of the best food 3D printers to 3D print at home.
+Discover our selection of the best food 3D printers to 3D print food or chocolate at home.

 3D printing of sweet desserts